erseco/exelearning-style-designer/README.md

   License: AGPL (same as this project)

 > All other files in this project were created by [@ignaciogros](https://github.com/ignaciogros) and are licensed under AGPL.

-## Notes

-- The tool is intended for **designers only**.
-- It is **not secure** for production use.
-- Always test generated styles in a safe environment before deploying to any live site.
-- When you have finished, it is important to **test your Style within eXeLearning** to ensure that its CSS code does not affect the application interface.